suffolklibraries/lgc/content/collections/events/power-of-stories.md

         text: free
       -
         type: text
-        text: "\_exhibition also gathers stories from Benjamin Britten and Peter Pears’ archive, local histories, and contributions from our local community, in collaboration with\_Aspire Black Suffolk\_and curator\_Devi Singh. "
+        text: "\_exhibition also gathers stories from Benjamin Britten and Peter Pears’ archive, local histories, and contributions from the local community, in collaboration with\_Aspire Black Suffolk\_and curator\_Devi Singh. "
   -
     type: heading
     attrs: